 The interior of Lord Of The Wings has been designed to resemble the “American Dinner” experience.
 It has open space, fancy items on the wall, such as license plates.

 First of all, the food was great.
 Price wise….you better save up if you want to order all the good stuff from the menu.
 The menu was your typical menu: Paper cardboard with listings of all the food and drinks.
 Actually, there were two separate menus for food and drinks.

 I went straight into Sketch for this design.
-I could have started off with some wireframes and lo-fidelity screens but I just wanted to sprint through this and see what the output was like.
-First of, I imagined what a customer would be looking at when they get to a table and see an iPad or tablet resting there.
+I started off with some wireframes and lo-fidelity screens.
+I imagined what a customer would be looking at when they get to a table and see an iPad or tablet resting there.

 The start screen is bare bones.
 It has the time and date, the Lord Of The Wings Logo and a “Start Ordering” button.
 In the background are some food plates with some delicious stuff on there.
 When a customer wants to start ordering, they just hit that button and the menu is displayed.

 This is still a Work in Progress but I imagine the menu would display menu items including “Drinks”, “Appertizers” and “Starters”.

 The side navigation would have the “Menu” button, a “Review Bill” button and a “Help” button.
 A customer can start to order drinks by selecting the “Drinks” menu and that takes them to the Drinks menu screen.